 First, the great majority of Sèvres urns were fitted with minimum “stock” bronze.
 Very few boasted the handcrafted mercury-gilded bronze mounts such as those featured here.
 Additionally, most urns created were approximately one quarter to half the size of these monumental beauties.
 It is assumed by most experts that the smaller examples were sold in retail establishments, while very rare large pieces were made only for special commissions for an elite clientele, earning them the moniker “palace urns.”

-Designed in the exuberant Rococo style, these baluster-form urns display hand painted panels depicting figures from Greek mythology, including Poseidon and Aphrodite, in idealistic scenes surrounded by cherubs on the front, while remarkably rendered landscapes of Greek ruins adorn the reverse.
-The urns’ exceptional artistry extends to the magnificent bronze ormolu mounts, on which putti support scrolling branches at the handles.
-Resting atop Neoclassical pillars, these urns embody the singular aesthetic of Sèvres prized porcelain.
+Designed in the Rococo style, the baluster-form urns feature hand-painted panels depicting figures from Greek mythology, including Neptune, the god of the sea, with his wife Amphitrite.
+Remarkably rendered landscapes of Greek ruins adorn the reverse.
+The urns’ exceptional artistry extends to their bronze ormolu mounts, on which putti support scrolling branches at the handles.
+Resting atop neoclassical pillars, these urns embody the singular aesthetic of Sèvres prized porcelain.

 The vases bear the signature "A. Nicolas" within each painted scene.

 48 1/4” highClick here to view a video of this item.